unish6123/StuNotes/README.md

 # StuNotes
-An AI powered app, which helps students to learn, and manage notes in easy and interesting way.
+An AI powered app, which helps students to learn, test themselves and manage notes in easy and interesting way.